jakhsu/FDTigerMaster-Admin/README.md

 [top](#fd-tiger-master-admin-documentation)

-Functionalities are highlighted

 ### User

-- [x] `Query` users, either upon loading relevant pages or when explicitly searching
+- `Query` users
-- [x] `Create` user
+- `Create` user
 - `Edit` user's `basic info`, `scores`, `notes`, `comments`, `certificates` and `skill`/`working categories` if user is master)
 - `Deactivate` and `activate` user

 ### Order

-- `Query` order
+- `Query` order, all relevant information and histories
 - `Create` order
 - `Edit` order
 - `Assign` master to order
 - `Transfer` order to another master
 - Add and Edit `Comments` to order
+- `Upload` and `Edit` order images
-- `Query`
+- Manage order `quotation`
+- Add and Edit order `comment`
+- Manage `eligible` / `other` masters to the order, eligibility is currently determined by masters' skill sets
+- Run `calculations` to get `payment` for client and master, based on various `multipliers` and `bonuses` unique to that order, which are also `editable`
+- Manage all `chatroom` entities created by the system.
+Please reference [chatroom feature](#chatroom)

 ### Chatroom

-- Query chatroom messages
+- `shadow query`, which queries messages of chatroom without marking messages as read
+- `query`, similar to shadow query, but affect messages' read status
-- Send messages to chatroom
+- `send` text, image and file to chatrooms
-- Send files, including images to chatroom

 ### Services

- namely, skills and working categories
+> services refer to master skills and master working categories

-- Query services
+- `Query` services
-- Add services
+- `Add` services
-- Edit services
+- `Edit` services
-- Deactivate services
+- `Deactivate` services
-- Batch download
+- `Batch` download
-- Batch upload
+- `Batch` upload

 ### Service Level

+> service level refers to the hierarchy relationship of all services tigermaster provides, from clients' perspective

 L1~L3 hierarchy

-- Add new nodes (new item in L1~L3)
+- `Add` new nodes (new item in L1~L3)
-- Delete L3 node
+- `Delete` L3 node
-- Edit node
+- `Edit` node
-- Rollback to previous saves
+- `Rollback` to previous saves

 ### Broadcast

-- Send notification to user
+- `Send` notification to user
-- Query notification history
+- `Query` notification history

 ### Payment ( *to be implemented* )

-- Export CSV file for bank transfer
+- `Export` CSV file for bank transfer

 ## Tech Stack